Troglomorphism: Caves as evolutionary "dead ends"

-One point of contention in the discussion of troglomorphism, is the ultimate evolutionary implications to adaptation to life in caves.
-Scientists have debated if adaptation to cave life will ultimately lead to evolutionary stagnation, or a point at which evolutionary change becomes minimal.
-Some literature has suggested that once species adapt to cave life, there is a limit to the diversification and adaptation that they can undergo.
-Genera like the whip spider genus Paracharon point to the ability for species to remain mostly the same as their ancestral state, by taking to cave life.
-Another example of this type of ancestral state outside of caves would be the famous Coelacanth, which greatly resembles fossils of the same lineage.
+One point of contention among researchers of troglomorphism is the long-term evolutionary benefit of adaptation to cave life.
+Scientists have debated whether adaptation to cave life will ultimately lead to evolutionary stagnation, limiting the potential future diversification of species.
+The whip spider genus Paracharon is cited as evidence that species can maintain aspects of their genetic ancestry.
+The coelacanth is another (non-cave-dwelling) example of long-term genetic similarity.

-This evolutionary break however, has also been suggested to instead act as an evolutionary time capsule, an advantage to the survival of species.
-Due to the relatively stable nature of caves, some species have been suggested to endure periods of climatic instability, like the Pleistocene, before readapting to surface life when conditions are favorable.
-This would suggest that caves are highly influential in the persistence of species, and the preservation of biodiversity.
-In fact, many of these lineages show similar rates of speciation and diversity even within these smaller habitats, as uniquely specialized colonists of another environmental niche, rather than an evolutionary trap.
+Some researchers suggest that low variation in genetic diversity may actually serve as an advantage to cave dwelling species.
+Due to the relatively stable nature of caves, some species have been suggested to have endured periods of climatic instability, such as the Pleistocene, before re-adapting to surface life when conditions are favourable.
+This would suggest that caves are highly influential in the persistence of species and the preservation of biodiversity.
+In fact, many of these lineages show similar rates of speciation and diversity even within these smaller habitats, as uniquely specialised colonists of another environmental niche, rather than an evolutionary trap.